sezenv/HELLO/README.md

 >                        -Florian Markowetz*
 >

+## **ABOUT**
+I'm physician-scientist working in drug discovery.
+I want to make drug discovery more efficient and faster using computational tools.
+My research bridges the areas of systems biology, biophysics, medicinal chemistry and data science.
+I have expertise in structure- and ligand-based drug design including protein modelling, molecular dynamics, docking, chemoinformatics, machine learning, and data visualization.
+I apply and develop such methods to improve and accelerate the drug discovery process from the first step of target identification, all the way through to late lead optimization.
+My ongoing research focuses on creating integrative application pipelines that convert complex data into simple logical stories.
+I generate testable hypotheses, design & execute computational experiments, provide in-depth analysis and interpretation of results, and translate them into new, small molecule drug therapies using advanced computational biology methods.

 ## **EDUCATION**
 - **Visiting Graduate Student** | Icahn School of Medicine at Mount Sinai | 2016-2017